-- To assess the extent of adoption and composition of improved chickpea varieties - To analyze the sources of seed availability and their share among farmers - To assess the profitability of different chickpea cultivars - To analyze the perceptions of farmers about preferred traits in the new chickpea cultivars. - To analyze specific constraints in the chickpea cultivars - To assess the chickpea output utilization pattern.
+- To assess the extent of adoption of improved chickpea varieties - To analyze the sources of seed availability and their share among farmers - To assess the profitability of different chickpea cultivars - To analyze the perceptions of farmers about preferred traits - To analyze specific constraints in the chickpea cultivars

-2. Sampling frame and methodology
+Sampling frame and methodology

 In Karnataka, two districts namely, Dharwad and Gulbarga (where seeds of improved varieties were distributed among the farmers) were selected to undertake the study to track the nature and extent of adoption of new cultivars.
 A random sample of 500 farmers across districts was chosen from the total seed beneficiaries in the project.
-A well structured and pre-tested questionnaire was used to elicit the required primary information from majority beneficiary and few non-beneficiary (control) farmers.
+A well-structured and pre-tested questionnaire was used to elicit the required primary information from majority beneficiary and few non-beneficiary (control) farmers.
 The study also covered the control group for better understanding of diffusion patterns:

-I. Seed beneficiaries: This sample category includes;

-Non-baseline households: Are the seed beneficiary farmers across villages in each district who received seed material of selected improved chickpea cultivars under the project that fall outside the baseline beneficiary households or adopted villages.

-Baseline beneficiary households: Are the seed beneficiary farmers across selected villages in each district that got seeds of selected improved chickpea cultivars at one or the other point of time under the project (may be informal source) and belonged to adopted villages covered under baseline survey.
+- I. Seed beneficiaries: This sample category includes; a) Non-baseline households: seed beneficiary farmers across villages in each district who received seed material of selected improved chickpea cultivars under the project that fall outside the baseline beneficiary households or adopted villages - b) Baseline beneficiary households: seed beneficiary farmers across selected villages in each district that got seeds of selected improved chickpea cultivars at one or the other point of time under the project (may be informal source) and belonged to adopted villages